applivery/applivery-android-sdk/README.md

 Applivery.update()
 ```

+### Notice for versions prior 3.5.2

+Versions up to 3.5.1 contains a FileProvider needed to support in-app updates.
+This FileProvider builds its authorities by using the host app package name plus ".fileprovider" literal, giving us something like "com.foo.bar.fileprovider".
+If you are using another FileProvider in your app, check that its authorities are not conflicting with the SDK's ones, if so please change it to avoid issues.

+Versions 3.5.2 and above do not have this limitation.

 ### Feedback Reporting

 You can either take a screenshot or shake your phone if you want to send activate the Feedback Reproting feature